cstorey/chain-replication-experiment/NOTES.md

   * Reject any further view-changes for that view

 However, we'll then need an external view manager to select a new view and push the config to the new nodes.

+However, all we need there (as mentioned elsewhere) is sequencing, so we could just do that with a CAS to an external sequencer (eg: etcd, postgres) and stamp configuration changes with the sequencer's version number.

 # Integration